MuntakaHelali/YouTube-HomePage-HTML-CSS/README.md

 The YouTube webpage was recreated using features of HTML and CSS.
 At a first glance, the webpage is almost identical to the main YouTube Home Page presented to a user that is logged in to an account.
 However, there are some additional functionalites implemented to showcase more advance techniques of using HTML and CSS.

 <h2>Header</h2>
 Staring with the top of the webpage, the header was created by splitting it into 3 sections, left, middle, and right.
 This was done using a main header container using the flex property with a fixed position to keep the header at the top of the page.
 Within, the header container, the first container created was the left.
-The left container contains the Hamburger icon menu and the YouTube Logo that is used in [YouTube.com](https://youtube.com/).
+The left container contains the Hamburger icon menu and the YouTube Logo that is used in <a href=https://youtube.com/>YouTube.com</a>.
 <br>
 <br>
 <p align="center">